Students applying for AFE’s Vic & Margaret Ball Internships must be full-time, undergraduate students who are:

 - Internships must be performed in a geographic region other than the student’s home or school location.

-** Transportation costs to and from the location are the student’s responsibility; however, a $500 advance can be requested for travel and relocation.
+** Transportation costs to and from the location and housing expense are the student’s responsibility; however, a $500 advance ($1,500 for six-month interns) can be requested to help with travel and housing expenses.

 What Else is Required?